BeratEkmen/Display-Letters-With-WebGL/README.md

 <img src="https://user-images.githubusercontent.com/69195180/113428743-03c2fd80-93e0-11eb-9a97-0fc61aef06eb.png" width = 550>

-It was an assignment from Computer Graphics course dated back November 2020.
+It was an assignment from Computer Graphics course dates back to November 2020.